Carlos-Pessin/Carlos-Pessin/README.md

 - 👋 Hi, I’m @Carlos-Pessin
-- 👀 I’m interested in Data Science
+- 🏫 Biomedical Engineer studying Data Science
-- 🌱 I’m currently learning SQL and Machine Learning with Python
+- 💻 Experienced in Excel, Power-BI and Python
+- 🤓 Studying SQL, Cloud Computing and Machine/Deep Learning Techniques
 - 📫 How to reach me carlosapse@gmail.com or linkedin.com/in/carlos-alberto-pessin/